tanboonjoon/main/docs/DeveloperGuide.md

 * Adding and Deleting Tasks will trigger an event to inform and update the Model side that the list is updated.
 * Having commands revolve around Adding and Deleting simplify our implementation as the Model only have to listen to when Tasks are added or deleted.
+* Immutable Tasks simplify the implementation of Undo/Redo since it just the reversal of actions.
+Deleted task are added back and Added Task are deleted.

 ### FindCommand
 Our FindCommand is implemented to replace the old ListCommand found in TaskForce.
 ListCommand simply list out all the tasks found in